 The Standard applies to all APRA regulated entities, which includes authorised deposit taking institutions (i.e. banks), general insurers, life insurance companies, private health insurers, and registrable superannuation entity licensees.

-Must actively maintain an information security capability commensurate with the size, changing nature and extent of threats to its information assets, and which enables the continued sound operation of the entity.
+An entity must actively maintain an information security capability commensurate with the size, changing nature and extent of threats to its information assets, and which enables the continued sound operation of the entity.

-Must maintain an information security policy framework commensurate with its exposures to vulnerabilities and threats.
+An entity must maintain an information security policy framework commensurate with its exposures to vulnerabilities and threats.
 The framework must provide direction on the responsibilities of all parties who have an obligation to maintain information security.

-Must classify its information assets, including those managed by related parties and third parties, by criticality and sensitivity.
+An entity must classify its information assets, including those managed by related parties and third parties, by criticality and sensitivity.

-Must have information security controls to protect its information assets, including those managed by related parties and third parties.
+An entity must have information security controls to protect its information assets, including those managed by related parties and third parties.
 They must be commensurate with: (a) vulnerabilities and threats to the information assets; (b) the criticality and sensitivity of the information assets; (c) the stage at which the information assets are within their life-cycle; and (d) the potential consequences of an information security incident.

-Must have robust mechanisms in place to detect and respond to information security incidents in a timely manner.
+An entity must have robust mechanisms in place to detect and respond to information security incidents in a timely manner.

-Must test the effectiveness of its information security controls, including those of its third parties, through a systematic testing program.
+An entity must test the effectiveness of its information security controls, including those of its third parties, through a systematic testing program.
 It must escalate and report to the Board or senior management any testing results that identify information security control deficiencies that cannot be remediated in a timely manner.

 Internal audit activities must include a review of the design and operating effectiveness of information security controls, including those maintained by related parties and third parties.

-Must notify APRA as soon as possible and, in any case, no later than 72 hours after becoming aware of an information security incident that: (a) materially affected, or had the potential to materially affect, financially or non-financially, the entity or the interests of depositors, policyholders, beneficiaries or other customers; or (b) has been notified to other regulators locally or abroad.
+An entity must notify APRA as soon as possible and, in any case, no later than 72 hours after becoming aware of an information security incident that: (a) materially affected, or had the potential to materially affect, financially or non-financially, the entity or the interests of depositors, policyholders, beneficiaries or other customers; or (b) has been notified to other regulators locally or abroad.

-Must notify APRA as soon as possible and, in any case, no later than 10 business days, after it becomes aware of a material information security control weakness which the entity expects it will not be able to remediate in a timely manner.
+An entity must APRA as soon as possible and, in any case, no later than 10 business days, after it becomes aware of a material information security control weakness which the entity expects it will not be able to remediate in a timely manner.

-Huntsman Security’s Enterprise SIEM undertakes enterprise wide monitoring to increase the chance of early detection and support the investigation and confirmation of what has actually occurred.
+Huntsman Security’s Enterprise SIEM undertakes enterprise wide monitoring to increase the chance of early detection of incidents and support the investigation and confirmation of what has actually occurred.
 All audit and event logs from affected systems are available for immediate retrieval via drill down from alert.
 Databases and file shares are monitored to explicitly record type, sensitivity and number of records correlated with any activity suggesting loss such as copying, exporting, editing or deleting.